 17.46.080 Lot line adjustment—Appeals.

-A. Denial by the county surveyor of an application for a lot line adjustment may be appealed to the board of supervisors only by the owner of a fee title record interest in any of the parcels involved in the lot line adjustment.

-B. Any interested person, as defined in Section 2.88.010, may appeal to the board of supervisors the tentative approval by the county surveyor of a lot line adjustment.

-C. Any appeal under subsections (A) or (B) shall be made pursuant to Chapter 2.88, however the scope of the appeal shall be limited to the board's consideration as to whether the county surveyor appropriately applied the factual standards contained in subsection (C) of Section 17.46.040.

-D. The approval or denial by the county surveyor of deeds submitted to consummate a lot line adjustment that has been tentatively approved by the county surveyor or, on appeal, by the board of supervisors, is a final act not subject to appeal to the board of supervisors.
+The approval or denial by the county surveyor of a lot line adjustment or of deeds submitted to consummate a lot line adjustment that has been tentatively approved by the county surveyor is a final act not subject to appeal to the board of supervisors.

 SECTION 27.
 Section 17.48.110 (Appeals) of Chapter 17.48 (Merger of Parcels) of the Napa County Code is hereby amended to read in full as follows: